Save big (up to $1,875) on small business tools with our free membership, business.com+

 Distribution frequency

 This is the number of dividend payments per year.
-In most cases, companies pay dividends on a quarterly basis, but they may also distribute dividends annually or on a discretionary basis.
+In most cases, companies pay dividends on a quarterly basis, but they may also distribute dividends annually or monthly.

 What is the dividend yield?

 The dividend yield is calculated by dividing the sum of all dividend payments over the course of the year by a company’s stock price.
-It represents the percentage of the stock price that is returned to stockholders over the course of a year in the form of cash payments.
-For many investors, dividend payments represent a major portion of return on investment for a retirement portfolio.
+It represents the percentage of the stock price that is returned to shareholders over the course of a year in the form of cash payments.
+For many investors, dividend payments represent a major portion of their overall return, especially in a retirement portfolio.

 Who qualifies for dividend payments?

-You are eligible to receive a dividend payment if you owned the stock before the ex-dividend date.
-If you purchase the stock after the ex-dividend date, you will need to hold the stock until the next ex-dividend date to qualify for future dividend payments.
+You are eligible to receive a dividend payment if you own the stock before the ex-dividend date.
+If you purchase the stock after the ex-dividend date, you will need to hold the stock until the next ex-dividend date to qualify for future dividend payments under your stock purchase agreement.

 What factors affect dividend payments?

 Dividends are distributed at the discretion of a company’s management and board of directors.
 Companies typically source dividend payments from earnings or borrowed funds.
-In many cases, dividend-paying stocks are mature, stable companies that sport a long track record of profitability.
+In many cases, dividend-paying stocks are mature, stable companies with a long track record of profitability.
 Not all stocks pay dividends.
-Less mature companies often reinvest profits to grow the business, rather than distribute excess earnings to stockholders.
+Less mature companies often reinvest profits to grow the business rather than distribute excess earnings to shareholders.

 Ultimately, a business’s ability to make dividend payments depends on its profitability.
-A successful company typically raises its dividend payments over time, while a company that encounters difficulties may be forced to cut or suspend dividend payments.
+A successful company typically increases its dividend payments over time, while a company that encounters difficulties may be forced to cut or suspend dividend payments.
+While no single payout-ratio threshold guarantees safety, many dividend-paying companies aim to keep their payout ratio below about 60 to 70 percent of earnings, since higher ratios can create a greater long-term risk of future cuts.

 Are dividends taxed?